About Us

 Research Working Group Coordinator

 Samuel is a climate and environmental specialist, a Climate Reality Leader, and a Fellow of Cambridge Existential Risk.
-He was a Climate Pact Ambassador for the EU; Investigative Journalist for Young British Climate Connect British Council, and the Lead-field researcher for the UNICEF Nigeria Urban-slum research.
-He is the Research Working Group Coordinator with the Loss and Damage Youth Coalition, the international environment and development institute (IIED), and the Contact Point for Loss and Damage, YOUNGO-UNFCCC.
+He has served as a Climate Pact Ambassador for the EU, an Investigative Journalist with the British Council, and Lead Field Researcher for UNICEF Nigeria’s urban slum research and research coordinator at LDYC.